 - Verifiable income from the current employer and/or tax returns

-- Credit that meets or exceeds your criteria (suggested at 620 or above)
+- Credit that meets or exceeds your criteria, which is suggested at 620 or above

-- Criminal background void of any felonies patterns of misdemeanors
+- Criminal background void of any felonies or misdemeanors

 - Favorable prior residence and landlord histories

-One of the clearest indicators of a rank amateur landlord is that they will rent to anyone seems willing to pay the rent.
-It’s better to forego a candidate than to rent to a bad one, and if there are clear indicators that a candidate is problematic, then you are within your rights to decline them.
+When choosing a tenant, it’s better to forego a candidate than to rent to a bad one.
+If there are clear indicators that a candidate is problematic, then you are within your rights to decline them.
 However, make sure you comply with adverse action Fair Credit Reporting Act (FCRA) laws.

 - Their income can’t support the rent

-- Their credit is too low or payment history is poor across a number of accounts
+- Their credit is too low or payment history is poor across several accounts

 - They have a criminal history that indicates potential risk

-- Employment is unverifiable, they’ve too little tenure on the job, or the employer indicates workplace trouble
+- Employment is unverifiable, they have too little work history, or the employer indicates workplace trouble

 - Prior residence research turns up evictions, judgments for property damage, unpaid rent, or problems with neighbors or law enforcement